Editorial Standards

 - Your W‑2, box 12 code W shows employer and cafeteria plan contributions that reduce your deduction.

-Tip, contributions for a tax year can be made up to the filing deadline for that year.
-For example, 2025 contributions can be made up to the April 2026 filing deadline, subject to IRS rules and trustee reporting.
+Tip, contributions for a tax year can be made up to the unextended filing deadline for that year (a Form 4868 extension to file does not push the HSA contribution window).
+For example, 2025 contributions can be made up to the April 15, 2026 unextended filing deadline, subject to IRS rules and trustee reporting.
 Always follow the current year’s instructions for Form 8889.

 How to complete Form 8889, line by line without the usual stress